James Skevington - Lower Washborne Farm

 Getting the Golden Goose

-Over the last few years James has made a new addition to his farm: geese.
-For James, keeping organic geese doesn’t just mean free-range but also provides assurances to his customers that his geese are not fed on GM feed, given routine antibiotics, or kept in large flocks.
+For James, the decision to keep organic geese meant much more than free-range - it also provides assurances to his customers that his geese won't be fed on GM feed, given routine antibiotics, or kept in large flocks.
+Read on to find out more about what goes on behind the scenes at Lower Washbourne farm.

 We’ve noticed that you’re geese are under tree cover, why is this important?